wallarm/product-documentation/docs/latest/installation/oob/web-server-mirroring/aws-ami.md

 [ptrav-attack-docs]:                ../../../attacks-vulns-list.md#path-traversal
 [attacks-in-ui-image]:              ../../../../images/admin-guides/test-attacks-quickstart.png

-# Deploying Wallarm Amazon Machine Image
+# Deploying Wallarm OOB from Amazon Machine Image

-This article instructs you on deploying Wallarm on AWS from the [official Amazon Machine Image (AMI)](https://aws.amazon.com/marketplace/pp/B073VRFXSD).
-The deployed solution only analyzes traffic mirrored by NGINX stable.
+This article instructs you on deploying Wallarm [OOB](overview.md) on AWS from the [official Amazon Machine Image (AMI)](https://aws.amazon.com/marketplace/pp/B073VRFXSD).
+The described solution is intended to analyze a traffic mirror produced by a web server.

 <!-- ???
 say that all regions are supported -->